About

 Both Avery and Dean were appalled by the way the massacre had been whitewashed in the historical record.
 In Colfax, there was a "historical marker" that claimed the event was a "race riot" put down by white men, three of whom lost their lives in the battle.
 This narrative was false and offensive, and Avery and Dean both knew that something needed to be done to set the record straight.

 Avery, along with several others, had been working to have the marker removed for years, but their efforts had been unsuccessful.
 When Dean learned about the marker, he began an independent effort to have it removed.
-He contacted Mandi Mitchell, the Assistant Director of the department in charge of historical markers, the Louisiana Economic Development department, and she agreed to help remove the marker.
-Through Ms. Mitchell’s discussions with the Grant Parish Police Jury, the marker was removed in May of 2021.
+He contacted Mandi Mitchell, the then Assistant Director of the department in charge of historical markers, the Louisiana Economic Development department, and she agreed to help remove the marker.
+Mandi contacted the then Governor of Louisiana, John Bel Edwards, who enthusiastically approved the removal.
+Through Ms. Mitchell’s discussions with the Grant Parish Police Jury, the marker was removed in May of 2021, which was funded by Dean.

 In the end, the story of Avery and Dean is a story of two men who have come together across racial and historical divides to honor the memory of those who were unjustly killed in the Colfax Massacre.
 It is a story of two men who are trying to make a difference in their community and in the world.
 And it is a story that reminds us of the power of friendship, perseverance, and the human spirit.